-Core earnings does not represent cash generated from operating activities in accordance with GAAP and therefore should not be considered an alternative to net income as an indicator of our operating performance or as an alternative to cash flow as a measure of our liquidity, and is not necessarily indicative of cash available to fund cash needs.
-For a further description of the differences between cash flows provided by operations and net income, see " - Liquidity and Capital Resources" above.
+Core earnings does not represent an alternative to net income as an indicator of our operating performance or as an alternative to cash flows from operating activities as a measure of our liquidity, and is not indicative of cash available to fund cash needs.
+For a further description of the differences between cash flows provided by operations and net income, see "- Liquidity and Capital Resources" above.
 Our calculation of core earnings may be different from the calculation used by other companies and, therefore, comparability may be limited.